our horse breeding:

 The Story of Miss Me Not

-Our German Oldenburg Horse Breeding Program began in 2004 when we first bred the mare for whom we named our farm: Miss Me Not.
-Miss Me Not, otherwise known as “Moomen,” has shown in her lifetime a kind of courage and heart that is rare among people and animals.
-She was rescued from the Thoroughbred racing world by dressage trainer Rachel Allgood at age three—gaunt and starving, with a cracked cannon bone.
-Rachel fully rehabilitated Moomen (also known as “Missy” back then) both physically and mentally, and taught her to thrive as a three day event horse.
-Moomen has such a perfectionist streak in her personality that she used to take off bucking if she so much as nicked the top bar of a four foot fence while going over!
+Our small German Oldenburg (GOV) horse breeding program began in 2004 when we first bred the mare for whom we named the farm: Miss Me Not.
+Otherwise known as “Moomen,” she showed in her 28 year lifetime a kind of courage and heart that is rare among people and animals.
+She was rescued at three from the Thoroughbred racing world by dressage trainer Rachel Allgood—gaunt, starving, with a cracked cannon bone.
+Rachel fully rehabilitated Miss Me Not, also known back then as “Missy,” both physically and mentally, and gave her a 2nd career as a three-day eventer who could take four foot fences with aplomb.

 It’s a colt!

-When Miss Me Not reached fourteen years of age, still extremely fit and full of herself, Rachel allowed her to be leased for breeding to Contucci, a well-known Hanoverian stallion who has sired many top dressage and eventing horses.
-The 2000 foal from that union, named Consensus (nicknamed “Thomas”), has been brought along by advanced eventer Julie Norman Shamburger to become a formidable Rolex qualifier and competitor as of 2014.
+At fourteen, Rachel leased Miss Me Not for breeding to Contucci, a successful Hanoverian stallion known for siring successful top dressage and eventing horses.
+Consensus, the 2000 foal from that union, found a home with eventer Julie Norman Hamburger who brought him along to become a formidable Rolex competitor.
 Thus began Miss Me Not’s fifth and final career: as a broodmare.